Drusilla: Someone's come to change it all. Someone new.

 - Shaped Like Itself: Oz complimenting Cordy's attire, consisting of a unitard with cat ears and drawn-on whiskers.
 "You're like a big cat."

-- Skewed Priorities: Cordelia whining about her ruined costume and how Party Town willl never give her deposit back.
+- Skewed Priorities: Cordelia whining about her ruined costume and how Party Town will never give her deposit back.

 - Drusilla sensing that "someone new" is about to turn Halloween on its head.
 Creepy music swells, and we cut to Ethan in ceremonial robes, reciting a paen to his Janus bust.

-- Someday This Will Come In Handy: Although Xander reverts back to normal at the end of the episode, he retains the military knowledge of his soldier persona.
+- Someday This Will Come in Handy: Although Xander reverts back to normal at the end of the episode, he retains the military knowledge of his soldier persona for the next few seasons.
 This will become extremely useful in future episodes.